 The footballer gained the seventh position in the NFC passing yards and touchdowns that season.
 He kept on recording impressive numbers until he called its quits playing professional football.

-His Retirement and Broadcasting career
+His NFL Retirement and Shift To Broadcasting

 Tony Romo announced his retirement from National football league 0n April 4, 2017.
 Upon his retirement, the Dallas Mavericks owner Mark Cuban rewarded his handwork and named him a Maverick for a Day in Mavericks final game for the 2016-17 season.